 A couple months ago, a construction worker waved a cement truck into the road in front of me.
 Even before I had come to a full stop in front of him, he was apologizing, explaining that he “didn’t see” me.
 This despite the fact that I was wearing a fluorescent red jacket and had a flashing 1000 lumen headlight on my bike.

 Bad cycling infrastructure.
 In my opinion, much bicycling infrastructure actually puts cyclists in more danger.
-Door zone bike lakes are the worst such example.
+Door zone bike lanes are the worst such example.
 Bike lanes full of dangerous debris is another problem.
 In all of these cases, I would prefer to share the road with vehicles than ride in these lanes.

 There are some really nice off-street bike trails around here, but they have been fit among existing vehicle infrastructure.
 Necessarily, a street or highway must be crossed.
 Some of these crossings are very dangerous.